 On August 19, 1908, Josephine Jacobsen was born in Cobourg, Ontario, Canada.
 A poet, short story writer, and

-critic, she was educated by private tutors at Roland Park Country school and graduated in 1926.
+critic, she was educated by private tutors at the Roland Park Country School, where she graduated in 1926.

 She served as

-poetry consultant to the Library of Congress from 1971 to 1973 and as honorary consultant in American letters
+Poetry Consultant to the Library of Congress from 1971 to 1973, as well as Honorary Consultant in American Letters to the Library

 member of both the literature panel for the National Endowment of the Arts and of the poetry committee of Folger

 Jacobsen wrote numerous collections of poetry, including In the Crevice of Time: New and Collected Poems (John Hopkins University Press, 1995); The Chinese Insomniacs: New Poems (University of Pennsylvania Press, 1981); The Shade-Seller: New

 and Selected Poems (Doubleday, 1974); and The Animal Inside (Ohio University Press, 1966).

 Her awards and honors include an Academy of American Poets fellowship; honorary Doctorates of Humane